-26 Contingent Liability
+28 Contingent Liability

-- (a) In respect of Assessment Years 2008-09 and 2009-10, income tax department has rejected the claim of refund for an amount of Rs.
+- (a) In respect of Assessment Years 2008-09 and 2009-10, Income tax department has rejected the claim of refund for an amount of Rs.
 1.43 Million and Rs.
 2.77 Million, respectively.
 The Company had filed an appeal before CIT (Appeal) for the same which was not favorably decided.
 Against the said order the Company has filed an appeal before the Income Tax Appellate Tribunal. - (b) In respect of Assessment Year 2008-09, the DCIT Central Circle 1(1), Ahmedabad passed an order (the "Penalty Order") under section 271(1)(c) imposing a penalty along with a demand on the Company for an amount of Rs.
 1.43 million.
 Subsequently, the Company preferred an appeal before the CIT, Appeals- 11, Ahmedabad against the Penalty Order.
 The amount involved in the matter is Rs.
 1.43 million.
 The appeal was decided in company's favour.
 However, Income Tax Department has filed appeal against the order of CIT(A) before ITAT. - (c) In respect of Assessment Year 2009-10, the DCIT Central Circle 1(1), Ahmedabad passed an order (penalty order) under section 271(1)(c) imposing penalty along with a demand on the Company for an amount of Rs.
 2.77 Million.
 The Company preferred an appeal before the CIT, Appeals- 11, Ahmedabad against the Penalty Order.
 The amount involved in the matter is Rs.
 2.77 million.
 The appeal was decided in company's favour.
-However, Income Tax Department has filed appeal against the order of CIT(A) before ITAT.
+However, Income Tax Department has filed appeal against the order of CIT(A) before ITAT. - (d) There were no Commitments outstanding as on March 31, 2019.

-27 Earning/(Loss) Per Share (EPS):
+29 Earning/(Loss) Per Share (EPS):